icon

 Diagnostic Tests

-At CARE Hospitals, various knee tests are performed for diagnosing knee problems.
+CARE Hospitals performs various tests for diagnosing knee problems.
 Based on these tests, the surgeons decide whether the person requires knee replacement surgery or not.
 The tests are as follows:

 • Our doctors will visually inspect the knee for deformities, swelling, changes in skin colour, or redness.